Itau Unibanco: XP Spinoff Is Positive, But Priced In (NYSE:ITUB)

 Higher Capital Ratios = Higher Dividend Payout

 For remainco, the sale of the additional 5% stake would generate a one-time gain for Itau, which should drive a ~50-60bps positive impact on its CET1 ratio, assuming management chooses to capitalize the bank with the proceeds.
 This is based on XP’s current market capital of $23bn and Itau’s CET1 ratio as of 3Q20.
-With central bank capital return limits also likely to be lifted next year, the bank looks on track to return to an >60% payout ratio by FY21 (vs. ~66% in FY19 and ~87% in FY18).
+With central bank capital return limits also likely to be lifted next year, the bank looks on track to return to a >60% payout ratio by FY21 (vs. ~66% in FY19 and ~87% in FY18).

 Source: Company Filings

 Additionally, improving ROEs (Itau cleared ~30% in FY19) should also support higher capital ratios going forward.
 This could serve as a catalyst for even higher dividends beyond the minimum CET1 ratio of 13.5%.
-Given the improved backdrop, I am penciling in an FY21 pre-tax ROE in the high 20%s, followed by a gradual rise to >30% in subsequent years.
+Given the improved backdrop, I am penciling in a FY21 pre-tax ROE in the high 20%s, followed by a gradual rise to >30% in subsequent years.
 On a post-tax basis (accounting for a 34% tax rate and other post-tax deductions), this implies a ~17% ROE in FY21 and a >20% ROE by FY25.

 Source: Company Filings, Author’s Est